ChorusOne/predictomatic/docs/user_guide.md

 ## Depositing

-When you deposit points into a market, you lock up the points, and you get an equal amount of shares in every outcome in return.
+When you deposit points into a market, you lock up the points.
+In return  you get an equal amount of shares in every outcome.
 For example,
 if you deposit $10 into the example market described earlier, you get 10 Yes + 10 No.
 This is a neutral position:
-your proceeds do not depend on how the market resolves.
+your proceeds on resolution do not depend on how the market resolves.
 To take a non-neutral position, you can trade the Yes and No shares.